KeXue-NJU/BBOPlace-Bench/README.md

 This repository contains the Python code for BBOPlace-Bench, a benchmarking containing BBO algorithms for chip placement tasks.

 ## Installation
-> **Important Reminder:**
->
-> If you find it difficult to install DREAMPlace, we have a basic version available that works out of the box without DREAMPlace.
-Check it out at: [BBOPlace-miniBench](https://github.com/lamda-bbo/BBOPlace-miniBench)

 ### Compile DREAMPlace
 Please first install docker and [docker cuda toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).
 Then, please download the docker image from [Baidu Netdisk](https://pan.baidu.com/s/1Xq5suhD7zjiFQ1Kz-00nCQ?pwd=ihdr) or pull it from dockerhub: